for injection, for intravenous use

 |What should I avoid while receiving INFLECTRA?|

 - Some patients, especially those 65 years and older have had serious infections while receiving infliximab products, such as INFLECTRA.
-These serious infections include TB and infections caused by viruses, fungi, or bacteria that have spread throughout the body.
+These serious infections include TB and infections caused by viruses, fungi, or bacteria that have spread throughout the body or cause infections in certain areas (such as skin).
 Some patients die from these infections.
 If you get an infection while receiving treatment with INFLECTRA your doctor will treat your infection and may need to stop your INFLECTRA treatment.

-- Tell your doctor right away if you have any of the following signs of an infection while taking or after taking INFLECTRA:
+- Tell your doctor right away if you have any of the following signs of an infection while receiving or after receiving INFLECTRA:

 - a fever